Ford F-Series (1953-1956)

 Changes were minor on 1955 Ford trucks, most notably a revised grille and new exterior trim pieces.
 Power brakes became optional, as did a new custom cab truck option, featuring chrome "Custom Cab" door emblems.
-Engine combinations remained the same as the previous year.
+Engine choices remained the same as the previous year.

 1956 Ford F100

-By increasing bore to 3.62" and stroke to 3.30", the Y-Block now displaced 272-cid.
-Three versions of the enlarged V-8 were offered: a light-duty 2-bbl, a heavy-duty 2-bbl, and a heavy-duty 4-bbl producing 167-horsepower.
+By increasing engine bore to 3.62" and stroke length to 3.30", the Y-Block now displaced 272 cubic-inches.
+Three versions were offered: a light-duty with a 2-barrel carb, a heavy-duty with a 2-barrel carb, and a heavy-duty with a 4-barrel producing 167-horsepower.

 Vacuum-style windshield wipers were discontinued in favor of more reliable electric motor wipers.
 Another improvement for 1956 Ford trucks was an upgrade from 6 to 12 volt electrical systems.

 The 1956 F-100 featured a restyled dashboard designed to improve driver's visibility.
 Also new was Ford's "Lifeguard Steering Wheel", whose deep-dish design put a greater distance between the center hub and driver's chest.
 Other safety items included new door latches and optional seat belts.